 The interior of the church is dramatic in its simplicity, with high ceilings and large natural windows.
 Light fills the space almost as though you are outside.
 The Church has a bell tower which boasts an impressive view of the town and an organ complete with over 5,000 pipes.

 Just a short drive out of town is a museum of a different kind – the Arbaer Open Air Museum.
 With a collection of over 20 historical buildings, it’s a window into the traditional lives of Icelandic people.

 Most interesting are the traditional turf houses.
 Literally made from grass, it’s incredible to see this ingenious design which insulated homes from some of the coldest temperatures on Earth.

 4. Perlan Building

-The Perlan building is not to be missed.
+Another of Iceland’s highlights outside the Golen Circle is the Perlan building – it is not to be missed.
 With its giant glass dome sitting on top of four water tanks it certainly catches the eye – both day and night.
 Situated on a hill, the Perlan building has an amazing 360-degree observation deck with spectacular views of the town and harbour.